PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Choosing the Right Paddle for Your Stroke Style

 Your paddle choice dramatically affects stroke efficiency.
-After testing dozens, here's what matters:
+After testing dozens of designs, here's what actually matters for technique:

 Length Considerations